Also see Gardening, Spring and Trees.

 (Samuel Pickering, Jr.)

 Spring has arrived and so have the dandelions.
 Here by the porch, there by the drive, everywhere.
-For years I struggles to get rid of them.
+For years I struggled to get rid of them.
 One summer I wore out a pair of leather gloves digging them up.
 Another summer our dog Fred almost died from drinking the weed killer I mixed in the garage.

 I'm older now and have learned better.
 I just sit on the porch and leave the dandelions alone.
 In fact, we have grown fond of one another.